TFHRC-ABML/AutoHWTT/README.md

 </p>
 <p align="center"><b>Figure 2:</b> Main Page (No Data Loaded)</p>

-After importing one or more HWTT result files, the data will be displayed on the main page as shown in [Figure 3](#fig-main-data).
+After importing one or more HWTT data files, the data will be displayed on the main page as shown in [Figure 3](#fig-main-data).
 Users can then utilize the "Visualization & Setting & Run" panel to specify the valid boundaries for the minimum and maximum pass numbers, define the spacing for visualizing raw data points, and determine whether the first data point is offset to zero or not.

 Next, under the "General" tab, the user must provide the B-number, lane number, aging state, and testing conditions for each sample.
 These fields are required to save the results in the database.
 At any point, users can click the "Reset/re-Plot raw data" button to reset the current step, change the data boundary, or adjust visualization settings.

-**Note**: If the HWTT results are too noisy or are deemed outliers for any reason, users can mark the results as outliers by selecting the "This result is Outlier" button.
+**Note**: If the HWTT data is too noisy or is deemed outlier for any reason, users can mark it as outlier by selecting the "This result is Outlier" button.
 The flagged results will be saved in the database with an outlier designation.

 <a id="fig-main-data"></a>
 <p align="center">